crnkofe/craft-2019-impressions/README.md

 ### A Practical Introduction to Coaching (hands-on session), Heidi Helfand

-Heidi made us go into a circle and practice head first coaching(according to her co-active coaching).
-It was awkward and rewarding.
+Heidi made us go into a circle and practice head first coaching(co-active coaching).
+All-and-all it was awkward and somewhat rewarding.

 Some basics of coaching:
 	- listen to what the other person is saying (not yourself)
 	- mirror the other person
 	- repeat and/or paraphrase them (so they know you're paying attention)
-	- use powerfull open-ended WHAT questions
+	- use powerfull open-ended WHAT questions to guide conversation

-It looked easy but I found it was very difficult.
+It looked easy at first but I found it was quite difficult to put it all together.

 Some takeaways:
 	- coaching is a way of helping a person/team/org move from point A forward